waffleio/waffleio-gh-actions/action-commitissuecommenter/README.md

 ## How It Works

 This GitHub Action runs when an [`push` event webhook](https://developer.github.com/v3/activity/events/types/#pushevent) is fired in your GitHub repo.
 The action checks for a `#comment your message goes here` in commit messages and added them as a comment on the related issue if the branch name includes the issue number in the `#issueNumber-something-something` format.
+You can also notify other people by @mentioning their GitHub username in the comment `#comment your message goes here and notifies @person`.

+Since GitHub Actions currently only support actions within the same repo, this action currently only supports comments in on issues and commit in the same repo.

 ## Installation